 Accompaniment of communities toward a just world where all are fed means breaking down barriers between neighbors, ensuring just laws and policies for all and addressing the root causes of hunger.
 That’s why ELCA World Hunger is excited to partner with ministries and projects that are transformative, holistic and integrated, providing bread for today and hope for tomorrow.

 Transformative ministries work to break down barriers, reduce inequality and build strong relationships that can move us toward a just world where all are fed.
 Transformative ministries build relationships across the lines that divide our communities with an eye toward justice for all.
 This might look like projects focused on reducing disparities based on race, gender, economic status, sexuality or citizenship.

-The ELCA is called to be both a serving and liberating presence in the world, meeting the immediate needs of neighbors through mercy and working for long-term, systemic change through advocacy.
-For example, many holistic ministries start with food—and then address the broader challenges that lie at the root of hunger and poverty.
-Holistic ministries may address these root causes by creating opportunities for people facing hunger to advocate for meaningful policy change, or they may organize people most affected for collective, community action.
+The ELCA is called to be both a serving and a liberating presence in the world, meeting the immediate needs of neighbors through mercy and working for long-term, systemic change through advocacy.
+For example, many holistic ministries start with food — and then address the broader challenges that lie at the root of hunger and poverty.
+Holistic ministries may address these root causes by creating opportunities for people facing hunger to advocate for meaningful policy change, or they may organize the people most affected for collective community action.